arnauddorgans/TabBarController/README.md

 - For each of your segues you have to set an identifier that start with 'tab' and end with its index in TabBar
 <img src="https://github.com/arnauddorgans/TabBarController/blob/master/storyboard2.jpg" width="250">

-Exemple: if you want 4 viewControllers in your tab, you have to set storyboardSeguesCount to 4, and name your custom segues tab0, tab1, tab2 and tab3
+Example: if you want 4 viewControllers in your tab, you have to set storyboardSeguesCount to 4, and name your custom segues tab0, tab1, tab2 and tab3

 Et Voila !